teja16asv/AI-Vision/README.md

-# 🎯 AI-Vision: Video Object Detection Web App 🚀
+# 🎯 Object Detection using YOLOv9 🚀

-Developed a web application that performs object detection on uploaded MP4 videos using the YOLOv5 model.
+Developed a web application that performs object detection on uploaded MP4 videos using the YOLOv9 model.
 This project leverages PyTorch, OpenCV, and Streamlit to enable users to upload videos and view real-time detection with a summary of object counts — all within a simple browser interface.

 ---